Holiday Home Sales Frequently Asked Questions (FAQ)

 No. A holiday home cannot be used as a main residence therefore Council Tax does not apply.
 Rates however are chargeable for holiday homes.
 Paying Council Tax or receiving Housing Benefit would be taken as strongly indicating the holiday home is being used as a main residence.

-What happens if I break the holiday rule?
+What happens if I break the 'holiday use' rule?

 Your Licence Agreement with us contains your undertaking to comply with the holiday rule.
 If you broke that we would ask you to stop doing so.
 If you were to fail to comply, we would be entitled to terminate the Licence Agreement and to ask you to remove the caravan/lodge.
 The planning authority might also take action against you for breach of the holiday rule.